Blind Drive Accessibility Report

 If you want to play Blind Drive, but it doesn't offer the Controls accessibility features you require, these similar games extend the Controls accessibility:

-Blind Drive has 5 accessibility features for Visual which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.
+We've documented 5 accessibility features for Visual in Blind Drive which deal with how you can adjust the visuals to suit your needs, and offer additional information if you can't hear the game.

 Audio Cues for Visual Events